Posted August 28th, 2015 by & filed under Art Therapy/Counseling at SWC, Featured.

 I don’t think that anyone explores the shades of grey better than art therapists.
 Okay, not the 50 shades within the popular book and movie, but the uncomfortable place between black and white thoughts and beliefs.
 I’m embarrassed to admit that I gave up on reading the 50 shades book because I was so annoyed…

-Posted January 25th, 2015 by & filed under Diversity Dialogue, Top News, Student Reflections and Updates, Featured.
+Posted January 25th, 2015 by & filed under Diversity Dialogue, Top News, Featured.

 As I venture into another quarter here at Southwestern College I am having a difficult time figuring out where I will eventually fit in.
 I am currently entrenched in the theories and perspectives we are learning in family counseling, and though it may be called family counseling, I cannot separate some of the issues I…